WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Introduction

-Learning-based methods eliminate the linear assumption by leveraging data-driven models to capture complex spatio-temporal relationships directly from data.
-These models are trained using existing datasets to map the interactions between LSHT and HSLT LST.
-With deep learning (DL) advances, these models have become the most widely used approaches for STF.
-For example,~\cite{yin2020spatiotemporal} proposed STTFN, a residual multiscale convolutional neural network to estimate fine-resolution LST.~\cite{chen2022spatiotemporal} utilized a conditional variational autoencoder framework to generate fine-resolution LST.
-More recently,~\cite{hu2025two} developed a two-stage hierarchical fusion model based on the Swin Transformer for enhanced LST estimation.
+Learning-based methods remove the linear assumption by using data-driven models to capture complex spatio-temporal relationships between LSHT and HSLT LST.
+With advances in deep learning (DL), these approaches have become the most widely used for STF.
+For example, Yin et al.~\cite{yin2020spatiotemporal} proposed STTFN, a residual multiscale convolutional neural network to estimate fine-resolution LST.
+Chen et al.~\cite{chen2022spatiotemporal} employed a conditional variational autoencoder framework to generate fine-resolution LST.
+More recently, Hu et al.~\cite{hu2025two} developed a two-stage hierarchical fusion model based on the Swin Transformer for enhanced LST estimation.

-Among recent trends, generative adversarial networks (GANs)~\cite{goodfellow2014generative} have demonstrated notable success in image generation, including STF.
-In this setting, the generator learns to produce high-resolution fused images.
-At the same time, the discriminator is trained to distinguish between fused and real high-resolution samples, thus improving the realism and fidelity of the fusion output.
-Several GAN-based STF approaches have been proposed in the literature.
+Among recent trends, generative adversarial networks (GANs)~\cite{goodfellow2014generative} have shown notable success in image generation, including STF.
+In this setting, the generator produces high-resolution fused images, while the discriminator distinguishes them from real high-resolution samples, thus improving realism and fidelity.
+Several GAN-based STF approaches have been proposed.
 For example, STFGAN~\cite{zhang2020remote} frames the STF task as a super-resolution problem.
 GAN-STFM~\cite{tan2021flexible} extends this approach by introducing conditional constraints, which enable a more flexible and context-aware fusion process.
 CycleGAN-STF~\cite{chen2020cyclegan} treats STF as a data augmentation task and selects the most informative image from cycle-consistent outputs as the final fusion result.
-MLFF-GAN~\cite{song2022mlff} adopts a multilevel strategy by using a conditional GAN (cGAN), which models spatio-temporal dependencies across different levels.
-However, these methods have been primarily designed and validated using SR datasets.
-Applying them directly to LST is challenging due to the unique characteristics of thermal data~\cite{bouaziz2024deep}.
-As a result, adapting existing GAN-based STF methods to LST requires careful architectural adjustments and methodological considerations to ensure reliable performance.
+MLFF-GAN~\cite{song2022mlff} adopts a multilevel conditional GAN (cGAN) to model spatio-temporal dependencies.
+However, these methods were designed and validated for SR datasets.
+Direct application to LST is challenging due to fundamentally different spatio-temporal dynamics~\cite{wu2021spatially}.
+SR changes with vegetation and seasons, but its daily variation is limited by slow solar illumination.
+In contrast, LST can vary rapidly, even hourly, due to weather, solar radiation, wind, and other environmental factors~\cite{prata1995thermal}.
+Spatially, LST can vary sharply over short distances (e.g., streets, roofs, vegetation), whereas SR changes more gradually with vegetation and seasonal cycles~\cite{prata1995thermal}.
+Consequently, GAN-based STF methods require architectural and methodological adjustments to handle LST’s rapid spatio-temporal variability.